-St Kilda Adventure Playground | Castle, Slides, Flying Fox, Pirate Ship & More! | Review
+St Kilda Adventure Playground | Castle, Slides, Flying Fox, Pirate Ship & more! | Review

-St Kilda Adventure Playground – castle, slides, flying fox, pirate ship and more!
-In a word – impressive.
+St Kilda Adventure Playground features a castle, huge slides, flying fox, pirate ship and much more!
+In a word – impressive!
+This award-winning adventure playground definitely lives up to its reputation as a must-visit playground in South Australia.

 The old pirate ship is still there and is always fun to explore.